Skip to main content

 Examples

-In the following section, we discuss several examples of Scenario files.
-Any scenario file can be verified using the JSON schema defined in schema.
+In the following section, we discuss several examples of experiment files.

 Simple

-The simplest scneario that can be provided to OpenDC is shown below:
+The simplest experiment that can be provided to OpenDC is shown below:

 {